 Nearest railway stations are at Exeter and Honiton, and there are frequent bus services from both.

 One of the best ways to enjoy the festival is to use the Official Festival Campsite.
 Bring your tent or caravan/motor home and set up on the Campsite with views across the valley, fresh air and a community spirit for a true festival experience.

 The Campsite is located about 1.5 miles from the seafront, on Bulverton Road, B3176, and is open from noon on Wednesday 2nd August, until noon on Saturday 12th August.
 All-In-One and Week Ticket holders and Camping Passport holders can purchase camping throughout this period.
 Weekend, Day and Event Ticket holders can purchase camping for the appropriate night(s).
 Children under 16 must be accompanied by a parent or adult guardian.
-Camping is free for children under 12.
-The Campsite Family Deal is available for two adults and up to three youths.

 For 2017, further enhancements will be made on the Festival Campsite including a revised campsite Hub area with box office, festival food, campsite office and general meeting area.
 Further washing up sinks with running hot and cold water are being installed, and there is a redesign of the toilet and shower areas as well.